XVIII Glossary

 Open Resources for Nursing (Open RN)

-Chaplains: Trained professionals in hospitals, nursing homes, assisted living facilities, and hospices that assist with the spiritual, religious, and emotional needs of patients, families, and staff.
+Chaplains: Trained professionals in hospitals, nursing homes, assisted living facilities, and hospices that assist with the spiritual, religious, and emotional needs of clients, families, and staff.
 Chaplains support and encourage people of all religious faiths and cultures and customize their approach to each individual’s background, age, and medical condition.
+(Chapter 18.2)

 License